RedisTimeSeries/RedisTimeSeries/docs/docs/configuration.md

     * h - hour
     * d - day

   Assure that there is a bucket that starts at exactly _alignTimestamp_ and align all other buckets accordingly.
 Default value: 0 (aligned with the epoch).
-Example: if _bucketDuration_ is 24 hours, setting _alignTimestamp_ to 6 hours after the epoch will ensure that each bucket’s timeframe is [06:00 ..
+Example: if _bucketDuration_ is 24 hours, setting _alignTimestamp_ to 6 hours (`6h`) will ensure that each bucket’s timeframe is [06:00 ..
 06:00).

 When a compaction policy is defined, compaction rules will be created automatically for newly created time series, and their key would be set to: